-- Step 1 Using Windows Remote Desktop Connection as a domain administrator, log in to the first Content Server that you want to cluster. - Step 2 Go to Computer Management > System Tools > Local Users and Groups > Groups > Administrators.
-Add the domain account MYDOMAIN\TCS_NAS_USER to the Administrators group on the Content Server. - Step 3 Double click the TCS Wizard icon on the desktop, or open All Programs > Cisco > Content Server > TCS Wizard. - Step 4 Click Next from the Welcome screen. - Step 5 The wizard displays an overview screen and then runs through its initialization phase.
-If recordings are in progress on this Content Server, the wizard cannot continue.
-You can either end the recordings or cancel the wizard.
-If possible, end the recordings and continue running the wizard. - Step 6 After the wizard finishes its initialization stage, it puts the Content Server in Idle mode.
+- Step 1 Using Windows Remote Desktop Connection as a domain administrator, log in to the first Content Server that you want to cluster. - Step 2 Go to Start > Control Panel > User Accounts > Manage User Accounts.
+Add the domain account MYDOMAIN\TCS\NAS\USER to the Administrators group on the Content Server. - Step 3 Double click the TCS Wizard icon on the desktop, or go to Start > All Programs > Cisco > Content Server > TCS Wizard.
+Click Next from the Welcome screen. - Step 4 The wizard overview screen appears and then runs through an initialization phase.
+When the wizard finishes initialization, it puts the Content Server in Idle mode.
 No calls can be made, and no transcoded outputs are processed.
-The Content Server returns to Online mode after the wizard process is completed or is cancelled. - Step 7 Click the Cluster Management Wizard radio button.
-Click Next. - Step 8 The wizard then verifies cluster prerequisites.
-Click Next. - Step 9 Click the Create a new cluster radio button.
-Click Next. - Step 10 Read the informational screen.
-Click Next. - Step 11 At the Connect to an external SQL Server Database screen, enter the information for the database instance you have set up: - SQL server IP address or name. - Name of the database instance. - TCS/IP port that was chosen for the instance. - Assign a database (catalog) prefix to your instance at this stage.
+(The Content Server returns to online mode when the wizard process is completed or is cancelled.) - Step 5 Click the Cluster Management Wizard radio button.
+Click Next. - Step 6 The wizard verifies cluster prerequisites.
+Click Next. - Step 7 Click the Create a new cluster radio button.
+Click Next.
+Read the informational screen.
+Click Next. - Step 8 At the Connect to an external SQL Server Database screen, enter the information for the database instance: - SQL server IP address or name. - Name of the database instance. - TCS/IP port that was chosen for the instance.

+- Assign a database (catalog) prefix to your instance.
 It can be any string that you want.
-The wizard appends "3" to the end of the string that you have specify.
-The wizard uses this prefix to distinguish this database instance from other versions that might be added to the instance at a later time. - The username and password of the SA user, or the username and password of another SQL user with create and alter privileges (not TCS_DB_USER).
-The credentials of the SA user are used to create and configure the cluster database when this wizard is run.
-The TCS does not store the credentials of the SA user. - Step 12 Click Next in the database configuration informational screen. - Step 13 Enter the username and password of the database user that you created.
-The TCS uses these user credentials to connect to the database.
+The wizard appends "3" to the end of the string that you specify.
+The wizard uses this prefix to distinguish the database instance from other versions that might be added later to the instance. - The username and password of the SA user, or the username and password of another SQL user with create and alter privileges (not TCS\DB\USER).
+The credentials of the SA user are used to create and configure the cluster database when running the wizard.
+The Content Server does not store the credentials of the SA user.